bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     # Maximum number of outbound peers to connect to, excluding persistent peers
     max_num_outbound_peers = 100
     ```
+If you are adding a validator and a sentry, on the validator set the following value on the validator

+    ```text
+    # Maximum pause when redialing a persistent peer (if zero, exponential backoff is used)
+    persistent_peers_max_dial_period = "1s"
+    ```

 17. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “0.002ubnt”